Balamku is a small Mayan archaeological site located in the Mexican state of Campeche.

 The Southwest Group consists of two structures that together form an E-Group astronomical complex.

 The North Group has not been excavated by archaeologists although it has been mapped.
-It consists of six plazas bordered by structures, some of which over 15 metres (49 ft) tall.
+It consists of six plazas bordered by structures, some of which are over 15 meters tall.

 Structure D5-5 is located in the South Group between plazas B and C. Two burials were excavated in the structure, one of them was an elite status individual.